+Conduit Openings Five 1⁄2" NPT openings, Adapter can be removed to provide a 1" NPT opening in the bottom of the enclosure.

-Conduit Openings Three 1⁄2" NPT.
-Gland seals supplied but not installed.
+Gland seals provided but not installed.

-Relays, Electromechanical: Two SPDT, 6 amp @ 250 VAC, 5 amp @ 24 VDC contacts.
+Relays, Electromechanical: Three SPDT, 6 amp @ 250 VAC, 5 amp @ 24 VDC contacts.
 Software selection for setpoint, phase, delay, deadband, hi-lo alarm, and failsafe.
-A-B indicators on main LCD.
+A-B indicators on main